JasonFengGit/Randomized-N-Queen/README.md

 # Randomized-N-Queen
-A Python program which finds a valid n queen solution (uses &lt; 3s at average)
+A Python program which finds a valid n queen solution (uses &lt; 3s averagely for n = 100)

 ## Approach
 Randomized Backtracking with time constraints.